Reinhardt-Xie/Spark-EMR-Word/README.md

 ### Create an Amazon S3 Bucket

-In this use case, we will use Amazon S3 bucket to store our Spark application jar, logs, input and output files.
+In this use case, we will use Amazon S3 bucket to store our Spark application - wordcount.py, logs, and input.

 1. Open the Amazon S3 console
 2. Choose Create bucket